 Should the value of your shares slip below an agreed amount, your lender has the right to sell your investment to recover lent funds.
 Margin calls are nasty, because they hit you at the worst possible time and crystalise any losses, meaning you can’t “wait it out” until the market recovers.

-You open an account with BT by completing a joint application form for both your SMA and margin loan.
+You open an account with BT by completing a joint application form covering both the creation of an SMA and a margin loan.

 You are required to start with a minimum investment of $2,500 of your own cash, which BT will match dollar for dollar with borrowed funds.

 This is then invested into the top 20 Australian companies.
-These are the bluest of the blue chips and include the likes of BHP, NAB, and Woolworths.
-The benefits of investing in companies like these is minimum risk of corporate collapse, but you’re probably not going to the doubling of share price overnight you might experience with some risky speculative stocks.
+These are the bluest of the blue chips and include the likes of BHP, NAB and Woolworths.
+The benefits of investing in companies like these is minimum risk of corporate collapse, but you are probably not going to see the doubling of share price overnight, as you might experience with more risky speculative stocks.

-Once you’re up and running you’ll receive a username and password to access the online account platform.
+Once you are up and running you will receive a username and password to access the online account platform.
 Here you can review recent transaction, investment balances, share prices, and also generate tax reports and annual statements.